Is Your IT Company Or Computer Guy Not Responding Fast Enough? Put An End To Your Frustration And Call Us 973-377-7711

-In business for over 20 years, Carmen DeRosa and his team at PC Problems have built a valued and dependable reputation among local residents, small businesses and companies throughout the region.
-Pc Problems is the “go to” source for people for computer advice, service and sales.
+In business for over 25 years, Carmen DeRosa and his team at PC Problems have built a valued and dependable reputation among local residents, small businesses, and companies throughout the region.
+PC Problems is the “go to” computer store for computer repairs, advice, service and sales.

 While he could have opened his business in any town, for DeRosa, “there’s no place for me to own a business that would be as good as being in Madison.”
-A longtime resident, DeRosa grew up in Madison, where most of his family is from — and still resides, and DeRosa, himself, lives in town.
+A longtime resident, DeRosa grew up in Madison, NJ, where most of his family is from and still resides.

 Originally located on Kings Road, PC Problems transitioned to 50 Main Street in December of 2009, taking on a large renovation project in what was recently a fire-damaged location.
 DeRosa emphasizes that Madison’s active downtown district is a feature that he values tremendously as a business owner.